dr-jts/crunchyblog/pg-svg/index.md

 )
 ```
 ### Produce final SVG image
-The generated SVG elements need to be wrapped in an `<svg>` document element.
+The generated shape elements need to be wrapped in an `<svg>` document element.
 This is handled by the [`svgDoc`](https://github.com/dr-jts/pg_svg#svgdoc) function.

 The viewable extent of the SVG data needs to be provided by the `viewbox` parameter.